Our role in the telecommunications sector

 Fibre Regulations

 The Telecommunications (Regulated Fibre Services) Regulations 2021 were initially made on 13 September 2021 and took effect from 1 January 2022.
+They were further revised as of 29 March 2023.
 The Regulations specify anchor broadband and voice services and one direct fibre access service (DFAS) that Chorus must provide to retail service providers (RSPs).

 Telecommunications and broadcasting network operators